 - Has not been refused a license under this chapter or had a license revoked;

-- Has not, while unlicensed, committed or aided and abetted in the commission of an act for which a license is required by this chapter;
+- Has not, while unlicensed, committed or aided and abetted in the commission of an act for which this chapter requires a license;

 - Is not on probation or parole; and is not being sought under an active warrant against the applicant, officer, or partner.

 Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
-Please visit the state licensing website or the Private Investigator’s Licensing Handbook for more information.
+Please visit the state licensing website or the Private Investigator’s Licensing Handbook.

-If you have any questions about how to get a private investigator license in Indiana, please post a comment below.
+If you have any questions about how to get a private investigator’s license in Indiana, please post a comment below.
+Return to the Licensing home page if you need to get licensed in other areas.